 Engine Yard is a senior player in the PaaS field and one of the pioneers of the approach that took cloud computing a step forward: developers take care of the application development only, while Engine Yard takes care of the production platform.
 You no longer need to manage production servers and complex database architecture.
 Engine Yard is unique in this field in providing a full management solution for large scale platforms and high-end sites and applications.

 With Engine Yard you have your application deployed in the cloud.
 Together with Cloudinary, your asset management is also moved into the cloud: upload images, automatically perform smart image resizing, cropping, overlay, watermark, apply effects, rotations, format conversions, without installing any complex software.
 All your images are then seamlessly delivered through a fast CDN, optimized and using industry best practices.
 Cloudinary offers comprehensive APIs and administration capabilities and is easy to integrate with new and existing web and mobile applications.

-, Cloudinary offers a very useful solution for a wide array of use-cases from simple websites, through early stage startups to large scale enterprise applications.
-If you are already an Engine Yard user, simply add Cloudinary's add-on to your Ruby, PHP and Node.js applications.
+Together with Engine Yard, Cloudinary offers a very useful solution for a wide array of use-cases from simple websites, through early stage startups to large scale enterprise applications.
+If you are already an Engine Yard user, simply add Cloudinary’s add-on to your Ruby, PHP and Node.js applications.
 Cloudinary’s account setup is done automatically for you and billing is handled through your standard Engine Yard payment method.
-Cloudinary offers a free Starter plan with plenty of room to grow, making it very straightforward to try it out
+Cloudinary offers a free Starter plan with plenty of room to grow, making it very straightforward.

 - Go to https://cloud.engineyard.com/addons or navigate to ‘Add-ons‘ in Engine Yard Cloud and click on Cloudinary and start managing your images in the cloud!